krishnapramodaradhi/EmployeeApp/README.md

 #EmployeeApp
-This is a basic app which involves employee login and registration
+This is a basic app which involves employee login and registration (though currently prints hello world :P)